 Aside from the poor vision and burnt smell, being exposed to the haze causes irritation to eyes and respiratory tracts.

 The severity of the haze can result in car accidents, schools closing and generally make going outside hazardous.

 The cause of the haze is unlikely to go away any time soon, due to lack of enforcement and resources in Indonesia to prevent and tackle fires.
 Be prepared for the possibility of seasonal haze.

-Authorities in Singapore encourage use of special masks to filter out dangerous and fine PM2.5 particles.
+Authorities in Singapore encourage the use of special masks to filter out dangerous and fine PM2.5 particles.

 The haze will typically occur around June to August, but poor weather can extend the duration to October.

 For more information on the haze in Singapore, visit the official government website.